yaohou3/trust-ai-for-simulation/README.md

 # Trust Framework for LLM-Generated Simulations

-A verification, validation, and uncertainty quantification (V&V/UQ) framework for discrete-event simulation models whose construction is mediated by large language models, packaged as a Claude Code / Claude Agent SDK **skill**.
+A credibility framework for discrete-event simulation models whose construction is mediated by large language models, packaged as a Claude Code / Claude Agent SDK **skill**.

 This skill produces a non-collapsing three-dimension credibility verdict — **Credibility, Causal Validity, Decision Validity** — and refuses to credential